 - Seven dead horses: Mysterious racing scandal at prestigious Kentucky Derby

-- Shakar: Horse dies suddenly during gallop race on the Neue Bult in Hanover
+- Shakar: Horse dies suddenly during gallop race at the Neue Bult in Hanover

 - Hill Sixteen: Horse put down after breaking neck during Grand National

 However, it's not just the events and races themselves that are a pain.
-The Overbreeding, training and all other, physical and mental stresses on the animals increase the likelihood of serious injury and fatal disease.
+The Overbreedingtraining and all other physical and mental stresses on the animals increase the likelihood of serious injuries and fatal illnesses.
 Colic, stomach ulcers or Bleeding from the lungs are not uncommon.

-7. race horses are considered as valuables and trophies
+7. racehorses are regarded as valuable objects and trophies

 For most people, horse racing is all about Prestige, prize money and entertainment.
-Racehorses are rather regarded as commodities, trophies or valuable objects to bet and bid on - and not as sentient living beings.
+Racehorses are viewed more as a commodity, trophy or object of value that people bet on and bid on - and not as a sentient living being.
 Instead of the horse's long-term health and happiness, breeding suitability, resistance, potential and performance play a decisive role, as these characteristics make the animal more valuable to humans.

 There is little room for actual love of animals in this royal blood sport.
-For the animals are "treated well" (health checks, good food, fresh water, etc.) mainly because the more money for their owners and the organizers of the tournaments.
-This also leads to the fact that the boundaries between sport and animal cruelty are extremely blurred.
+This is because the animals are "treated well" (health checks, good food, fresh water, etc.) mainly because the more money for their owners and the organizers of the tournaments.
+This also leads to the boundaries between sport and cruelty to animals becoming extremely blurred.

 8. racehorses often meet a brutal fate after the racing career

-The fact that the personal greed for profit of the owners exceeds their desire for the welfare of the animals becomes apparent at the latest when the racehorses are no longer fast enough for a variety of reasons and their "Lose "benefit.
+The fact that the owners' personal greed for profit outweighs their desire for animal welfare becomes apparent at the latest when the racehorses are no longer fast enough for a variety of reasons and lose their "Lose "benefit.

-While some are allowed to live on as breeding, riding or pleasure horses, thousands of their peers end up in Slaughterhouses.₅ For the latter option, for example, extra contracts were concluded in the United Kingdom between slaughterhouses and organizers:inside large horse races.
-It also emerged that even horsemeat could be used for this purpose.
-Burgers and kebabs processed was.₆
+While some are allowed to live on as breeding animals, riding or leisure horses, thousands of their conspecifics end up in Slaughterhouses.₅ In the United Kingdom, for example, special contracts were concluded between slaughterhouses and organizers of major horse races for the latter option.
+It also emerged that even horsemeat was being sold there for Burgers and kebabs processed was.₆

-But it is not morality, but rather the bad presswhich has led to the fact that this is now prohibited locally.
-Instead, dead racehorses are now exported to countries where animal welfare laws are even looser.
+But it is not morality, but rather the bad presswhich has led to this now being banned locally.
+Instead, dead racehorses are now exported to countries where animal welfare laws are even more relaxed.

-3 tips: What can I do against animal cruelty in equestrian sports?
+3 tips: What can I do against cruelty to animals in equestrian sport?

 It should now be clear that horse racing is cruelty to animals.
-After we have illuminated the critical aspects of horse racing, the following questions now arise:
+Now that we have highlighted the critical aspects of horse racing, the following questions now arise:

 - What can we as consumers do to improve this situation and the lives of racehorses?

-- Can you call yourself an animal lover:in and at the same time work in horse racing, keep race horses or watch and support horse racing?
+- Can you call yourself an animal lover and at the same time work in horse racing, keep racehorses or watch and support horse races?

-Fortunately, there are many things that each and every one of us can implement to reduce the Help animals.
-Here I present you now my suggestions and tips to finally end the cruelty to animals at gallop races.
+Fortunately, there are many things that each and every one of us can do to help the Help animals.
+Here I present my suggestions and tips for finally putting an end to animal cruelty at gallop races.

 1. no longer watch horse racing

-Those who want to end animal cruelty at horse races should stop watching - or betting on - the events on TV or live on site - or betting on them.
-The The multi-billion dollar sport thrives on its popularity and financial profitability and depends heavily on audience demand.
-By more and more people opting for it, no longer watch, the demand decreases.
-This also minimizes the suffering of horses for our entertainment.
+Anyone who wants to put an end to animal cruelty at horse races should stop watching the events on TV or live on site - or betting on them.
+The The multi-billion dollar sport thrives on its popularity and financial profitability and depends heavily on viewer demand.
+More and more people are opting for it, no longer watch, the demand decreases.
+This also minimizes the suffering of the horses for our entertainment.

 With the wonderful animal one can step also otherwise and far more animal-friendly into contact.
 Be it at private Rides or about the activity in the Horse rescue.

-Tip: In order to help all animals - as good as practically feasible in everyday life - I live vegan.
-Which motives are exactly behind it, you can read in the article about my personal reasons for the vegan lifestyle.
+Tip: I live vegan in order to help all animals as much as is practical in everyday life.
+You can find out the exact motives behind this in the article about My personal reasons for a vegan lifestyle.

 Inform yourself and other people about the suffering of horses in racing.
-For example in everyday conversations, in the social media, by Online petitions launched, by supporting political measures or by participating in demonstrations.
+For example in everyday conversations, in the social media, by Online petitions launchedby supporting political measures or participating in demonstrations.

 Many people are not aware of the negative side of horse racing.
-Through your educational work, you can actively contribute to making the Awareness of the cruel background of horse racing is growing in our society - and acceptance for traditional equestrian sports is declining.
+Through your educational work, you can actively help to ensure that the Awareness of the cruel background to horse racing is growing in our society - and acceptance of traditional equestrian sport is declining.

 3. support animal welfare organizations

-Another spontaneous tip: If you have the means, the time and the desire, adopting or sponsoring a retired racehorse could also be a great solution for you and the animal.
+Another spontaneous tip: If you have the means, the time and the inclination, adopting or sponsoring a retired racehorse could also be a great solution for you and the animal.

 Horse racing is definitely cruelty to animals and therefore no longer in keeping with the times

-Horse racing has a long tradition - but traditions are not automatically and forever morally defensible.
-The sport is all about entertainment, prestige and power - and not about the will of the animals.
-Dying is factored in.
+Horse racing has a long tradition - but traditions are not automatically and forever morally justifiable.
+This sport is all about entertainment, prestige and power - and not about the will of the animals.
+Death is taken into account.

 "Animals suffer as much as we do.
 True humanity does not allow us to impose such sufferings on them.
 It is our duty to make the whole world recognize it."Albert Schweitzer (more at Animal welfare quotes)

-Today you have learned many backgrounds of the sport and arguments against horse racing.
-Now you can decide for yourself if you want to continue supporting these events or not.
-In any case, you have the opportunity to stop the exploitation and improve the lives of the so-called racehorses - now and in the future.
+Today you have learned a lot about the background to the sport and the arguments against horse racing.
+Now you can decide for yourself whether you want to continue supporting these events or not.
+In any case, you have the opportunity to put an end to exploitation and significantly improve the lives of so-called racehorses - now and in the future.

-Do you have questions, suggestions or your own experiences with horse racing that you would like to share?
-Are horse races animal cruelty and do you also think they are out of date?
+Do you have any questions, suggestions or your own experiences with horse racing that you would like to share?
+Are horse races cruel to animals and do you also think they are outdated?
 Either way, I look forward to your comment - you bet!